loafey/subset-album/readme.md

         - OtherSong
 ```
 Note that the tool only supports `.mp3`, `.flac` and MPEG-4 files, and that it simply checks the title of songs in the metadata.
-This means that if an artist has release two different songs with the same name, this tool will think they are the same.
+This means that if an artist has released two different songs with the same name, this tool will think they are the same.

 ## Info this tool can give you about an album
 - Empty: this album contains no songs.